DEVELOPMENT

 is an asset for the country.

-(iv) Providing safe drinking water, housing and nutritious food to children etc., are other such
+Providing safe drinking water, housing and nutritious food to children etc.,

 public facilities which are essential.